huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

 * `site_id` - (Required, String, ForceNew) Specifies the ID of the iec site.
     Changing this parameter creates a new subnet resource.

-* `gateway_ip` - (Required, String, ForceNew)  Default gateway used by devices in this subnet.
+* `gateway_ip` - (Required, String, ForceNew)  Specifies the gateway of the subnet.
+    The value must be a valid IP address and in the subnet segment.
     Changing this parameter creates a new subnet resource.

-* `dhcp_enable` - (Optional, Bool) The administrative state of the network.
-    The value must be "true".

 * `dns_list` - (Optional, List) An array of DNS name server names used by hosts in this subnet.